-Join us for a spine-tingling, outdoor, walking ghost tour of one of America's most haunted cities.
-Our downtown tour starts at the City-County Building.
-We'll take you as close to as many haunted sites as we can and regale you with Pittsburgh's greatest ghost stories.
-We know where all the bodies are buried!
+Our Ghost Tours: Join us for a spine-tingling, outdoor, walking ghost tour of one of America's most haunted cities.
+Our downtown tour starts at the City-County Building, 414 Grant Street (note: NOT the County Courthouse).
+We'll take you as close to as many haunted sites as we can within the time allotted for the tour and regale you with Pittsburgh's greatest ghost stories--we know where all the bodies are buried!
 Pittsburgh has a North Side and a South Side--we take you to its dark side.
 Tours run rain or shine.

-WHEN: Saturdays: Spring to early November (Friday tours coming soon).
+WHEN: Usually Fridays and Saturdays: Spring to early November (check the ORDER page for availability).
+Extra tours in October.
 Tours start at 7 p.m. and run approximately 75 to 90 minutes.